shahingazi/Stock-Management/stockmanagement-app/README.md

  ##How to run it

--npm install -g create-react-app
+- npm install -g create-react-app
--Clone git url or download source code
+- Clone git url or download source code
--npm install
+- npm install
--npm start
+- npm start